Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Applications to quantum topology

 The modular operad $\surfc$ allows us to give a concise definition of the notion of a modular functor:

 \begin{definition} A \emph{($\Fin$-valued) modular functor} is a modular $\surfc$-algebra in $\Fin$. \end{definition}

-\begin{remark} To any ($\Cat$-valued) modular operad $\mathcal{O}$, we can assign a symmetric monoidal bicategory $P\mathcal{O}$ such that modular $\mathcal{O}$-algebras with values in any symmetric monoidal bicategory $\mathcal{M}$ amount precisely to symmetric monoidal functors $P\mathcal{O}\to\mathcal{M}$ (the symmetric monoidal category $P\mathcal{O}$ is a modular analogue of the symmetric monoidal category associated to an operad, see e.g.\ \cite[Section~1]{horel}).
-For $\surfc$, one can see that $P\surfc$ is equivalent to $\Cob_2$, the oriented two-dimensional cobordism bicategory with compact oriented one-dimensional manifolds as objects, compact oriented bordisms between them as 1-morphisms and mapping classes twisted by the framing anomaly as invertible 2-morphisms.
-As a consequence, modular functors, in the sense of the above definition, can be understood as symmetric monoidal functors $\Cob_2 \to \Fin$.
-This explains why our definition agrees with the ones given in \cite{tillmann,jfcs,dmf}.
-It is more general than the notion from \cite{baki,turaev} that additionally builds in semisimplicity, simplicity of the unit and a normalization axiom (these additional assumptions are not really topological in the sense that they are not part of the modular operad $\surfc$; we comment very briefly on how to include them in Corollary~\ref{corrcategory} below). \end{remark}
+A modular functor, according to the above definition has an underlying category $\cat{C}\in\Fin$, which we think of as assigned to the circle.
+The structure of a $\surfc$-algebra on $\cat{C}\in\Fin$ assigns to surfaces with $p$ incoming and $q$ outgoing boundary components a map $\cat{C}^{\boxtimes p}\boxtimes\cat{C}^{\boxtimes q}\to \FinVect$ in $\Fin$ (which can be seen as a map $\cat{C}^{\boxtimes p}\to \cat{C}^{\boxtimes q}$ by duality).
+Mapping classes of the surface translate to natural isomorphisms of this functor.
+The gluing of surfaces translates to left exact coends.
+This explains why our definition is in line with the ones given in \cite{jfcs,dmf}.
+It is more general than the notion from \cite{turaev,baki} that additionally builds in semisimplicity, simplicity of the unit and a normalization axiom (these additional assumptions are not really topological in the sense that they are not part of the modular operad $\surfc$; we comment very briefly on how to include them in Corollary~\ref{corrcategory} below).
+On the topological side, i.e.\ as far as the definition of $\surfc$ is concerned, Definition~\ref{defmodularfunctor} is also essentially in line with \cite{tillmann}.
+Here, however, the key difference is that in \cite{tillmann} a different target category of linear categories is considered.
+This choice ultimately leads again to semisimplicity.

-By definition a modular functor has an underlying category $\cat{C}\in\Fin$, namely the category assigned to the circle.
+By definition a modular functor has an underlying category $\cat{C}\in\Fin$.
 The structure of a modular functor endows this value on the circle with more structure about which we can make, using our previous results, the following statement:

-\begin{theorem} The category obtained by evaluation of a $\Fin$-valued modular functor on the circle naturally comes with a balanced braided Grothendieck-Verdier structure. \end{theorem}
+\begin{theorem} The category obtained by evaluation of a $\Fin$-valued modular functor on the circle naturally comes with a ribbon Grothendieck-Verdier structure. \end{theorem}